bytewax/bytewax/docs/guide/concepts/dataflow-programming.md

 (xref-operator-execution)=
 ## Operator Execution

-Bytewax's runtime uses identical workers.
+Bytewax's runtime uses identical worker threads.
 Each worker executes all steps (including input and output) of a dataflow and automatically trades data over the network to ensure the semantics of the operators.

-Within each worker thread, the Bytewax runtime models each step in the dataflow as a separate concurrent task with an input queue of items.
+Within each worker, the Bytewax runtime models each step in the dataflow as a separate concurrent task with an input queue of items.
 As operators are **activated** or **awoken** due to the runtime detecting queued input or a pending notification, they run their